magnolia-sre/terraform-fastly-cdn-service/use_case_examples/README.md

 ## Use Case 1: Fastly Service without TLS

-In order to start with the simplest `fastly service` we can parameterize the `Gazelle module` in the following way:
+In order to start with the simplest `fastly service` we can parameterize the `terraform-fastly-module` in the following way:

 ```
 domain = "myawesome-test.exp.magnolia-cloud.com"